kaegbert/Pi-Jams/README.md

 To test if the apache server is working type your Pi's IP address into your laptop's browser.
 You can see this on your laptop because both machines are connected to a local network via router.

 <img class="alignnone size-medium wp-image-178" src="http://c.visitsteve.com/sptc16/wp-content/uploads/sites/18/2016/09/Screen-Shot-2016-09-20-at-8.17.22-PM-300x239.png" alt="screen-shot-2016-09-20-at-8-17-22-pm" width="300" height="239" />

-<h4>5. interfacing w/ opentape.fm</h4>
+<h4>5.
+Interfacing with Opentape.fm</h4>
-Commands used to move opentape.fm (downloaded on my macbook) to the raspberry pi via sftp:
+Commands used to move opentape.fm (downloaded on my computer) to the raspberry pi via sftp:

 ```sftp pi@10.0.1.4```